 Fortune Coin were first in the race to build and manufacture the first true video slot in 1967.
 Using a modified 19 inch Sony TV for the display, it first made an appearance in the Las Vegas Hilton Hotel.
 1996 brought on the release of ‘’Reel Em’’ by WMS Industries Inc. This was the first video slot to feature a second screen bonus round, which when triggered it opened up a completely new screen.
 Players of the game could also experience for the first time, winning extra cash during the bonus rounds.

 As the internet age started to rear its head around the mid-90s, the first online casinos were developed.
 Blackjack and roulette were the first to grace the screens, shortly followed by online slot machines.
 To start with, the online slots looked exactly the same as the types of slots you found in land based casinos, with the same symbols and numbers of reels.
 As computer programming and creative genius improved, games started to become way more imaginative and innovative and also surpassed the popularity of other casino games.

 The first online jackpot slot was Cash Splash from Microgaming, which only offered a moderate jackpot.
 As time has moved on, jackpots have increased along with the excitement factor.
 The company Mega Moolah has made many millionaires and currently holds the title for the largest payout from an online slot – an amazing 17.9 million euros!
-If you fancy your chances at online slot machine gaming, try out the many thrilling games at Sunbets.
-Author bio, Katie Lamb is a freelance writer and has 10 years experience working in the casino industry.
+If you fancy your chances at online slot machine gaming, try out the many thrilling games.